isgasho/qingcloud-go/README.md

    ChaiShushan <chaishushan@gmail.com>

 COMMANDS:
-     list, ls        list resource
-     info            show resource info
-     signature, sig  build signature
      help, h  Shows a list of commands or help for one command

    SDK API Style Command:
      alarm               AlarmService